csweichel/ruruku/www/content/getting-started.md

 which has all permissions; use that one to get started quickly.

 More commonly, you'll have a central ruruku instance hosted somewhere (e.g. using the [Docker image](https://hub.docker.com/r/csweichel/ruruku/)).
-In that case run `ruruku session start --server your-ruruku-server.com:1234 --plan testplan.yaml` to start the session.
+In that case run `RURUKU_HOST=your-ruruku-server.com:1234 ruruku session start --plan testplan.yaml` to start the session.
 If you don't provide a name for the session (using `--name`), ruruku will come up with one.

 ## Participate in a session